microsoftgraph/msgraph-sdk-powershell/src/DeviceManagement.Administration/DeviceManagement.Administration/docs/v1.0-beta/New-MgDeviceManagementResourceOperation.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER <IMicrosoftGraphResourceOperation>: Describes the resourceOperation resource (entity) of the Microsoft Graph API (REST), which supports Intune workflows related to role-based access control (RBAC).
+BODYPARAMETER <IMicrosoftGraphResourceOperation>: Describes the resourceOperation resource (entity) of the Microsoft.Graph.Beta API (REST), which supports Intune workflows related to role-based access control (RBAC).
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
   - `[ActionName <String>]`: Type of action this operation is going to perform.
 The actionName should be concise and limited to as few words as possible.